atanderson/TABernacle/README.md

 ##Usage

-**Note: This project is not the most intuative thing in the world.
+**Note: This project is not the most intuitive thing in the world.
 I made this extension primarily for personal use (and to learn a bit of react), so many of the labels could be more descriptive.
 Also none of the tooltips are filled in, so apologies in advance**

 Configuration is handled by the extension's options page.
 All of the fields save automatically and are synced to chrome storage (should work across multiple devices).